-Performance Indicators Rating/Plan % of Points Earned out of Points Eligible Academic Achievement Approaching 56.3% (14.1 out of 25 points) Academic Growth Approaching 58.3% (29.2 out of 50 points) Academic Growth Gaps Approaching 50.0% (12.5 out of 25 points) Test Participation 95% Participation Rate Met TOTAL Schools may not be eligible for all nossible points on an indicator due to insi 55.8% (55.8 out of 100 points) of students.
-In these cases, the points are rer moved from both the points earned and the points eligible, so scores are not negatively impacted.
+Performance Indicators Rating/Plan % of Points Earned out of Points Eligible Academic Achievement Approaching 56.3% (14.1 out of 25 points) Academic Growth Approaching 58.3% (29.2 out of 50 points) Academic Growth Gaps Approaching 50.0% (12.5 out of 25 points) Test Participation 95% Participation Rate Met TOTAL 55.8% (55.8 out of 100 points)

+^{} Schools may not be eligible for all possible points on an indicator due to insufficient numbers of students.
+In these cases, the points are removed from both the points earned and the points eligible, so scores are not negatively impacted.